-Building your home is one of the most exciting and rewarding projects one takes up at least once in a life time.
-The overall project at times can be overwhelming for many.
-However, this can be avoided by proper planning
+Building a home is one of the most exciting and rewarding projects a person takes up at least once in a lifetime.
+At times the overall project can be overwhelming for many.
+However, this can be avoided with proper planning.

-Planning is the most important part.
-Each step of construction is very important and proper planning helps in completion of the project smoothly.
-It starts from selecting an appropriate place/ plot for construction.
-Also make sure that the piece of land is not prone to flooding and cleared from Registrar’s office.
-Make sure there is availability of public amenities like road, water, electricity, drainage etc. Based on what your budget is, hire an architect to design your house accordingly.
-Make sure that the contractor working on the project is experienced.
+Each step of construction is very important and proper planning (which is the most important part) helps in the completion of your project smoothly.
+It starts with selecting an appropriate place/ plot for construction.
+Also, make sure that the piece of land is not prone to flooding and cleared by Registrar’s office.
+Public amenities like road, water, electricity, drainage, etc. should be available.
+Hire an architect to design your house based on what your budget is and make sure that the contractor working on the project is experienced.

-Cement is one of the most important raw materials to be used for construction.
-When mixed with sand it is used for brickwork and plasterwork.
-And when mixed with sand and other raw materials, it is used as concrete.
-Make sure that fine sand is used for plasterwork and coarse sand is used for brickwork and concrete.
+Cement is one of the most important raw materials used for construction.
+When you mix it with sand you can use it for brickwork and plasterwork.
+And when you mix it with sand and aggregates, you can use it as concrete.
+Make sure you use fine sand for plasterwork and coarse sand for brickwork and concrete.
 Store cement in a dry place as exposure to even a little bit of moisture can damage it.

-Aggregates serves as reinforcement to add strength to the overall composite structure (concrete).
-Make sure you use superior quality aggregates to increase the durability of structure.
-They should be uniform in size, clean and should not be flaky and elongated.
+Aggregates serve as reinforcement to add strength to the overall composite structure (concrete).
+Make sure you use superior quality aggregates to increase the durability of the structure.
+They should be uniform in size, clean, and should not be flaky and elongated.
 Make sure that aggregates are mixed within the prescribed limit to achieve maximum strength.

 A house is built on a strong base.
-However, the strength is also borne by columns and beams.
-And this is what gives the house the desired strength and shape.
-Rebars (TMT Bars) are used to not only in foundation but also in columns and beams to hold the concrete in its spiral grove and give it the desired strength to help the building stand tall.
-Now a days rebars are thermo mechanically treated to give it more tensile strength.
-The rebars should comply to the below mentioned BIS specifications.
+And a strong base is made of Columns, Beams, and Foundation.
+This gives the house the desired strength and shape.
+Rebars (TMT Bars) are used not only in the foundation but also in columns and beams to hold the concrete in its spiral groove and give it the desired strength to help the building stand tall.
+Nowadays, rebars are Thermo mechanically treated to give it more tensile strength.
+The rebars should comply with the below mentioned BIS specifications.

 |Fe 415||Fe 415D||Fe 500||Fe 500D||Fe 550||Fe 550D||Fe 600D|